Juansero29/SFDScripts/README.md

 1. Install Chocolatey - [Link](https://chocolatey.org/install)
 1. Install latest version of Git LSF - Run command `choco upgrade git-lfs.install` on Powershell after installing Chocolatey

 > If you get an error message of "choco" not being recognized, close the Powershell instance, and open a new one with admin rights, then run the command again

+> If you get error messages when changing branches, creating branches or pushing, it is probably tied to a particular Git LSF version.
+Please re run  `choco upgrade git-lfs.install` even if you had already installed Git LSF in the past

 ### CLONING THE REPO
 1. `git clone https://github.com/Juansero29/SFDScripts.git`